Building a Culture of Engagement

 More Than a Feeling: The Unlimited Potential of Community Organizing

 With anecdotes from the non-profit sector, the electoral scene and the vibrant world of grassroots community organizing, Meslin paints an optimistic and inspiring picture of the possibilities that lie within all of us.
 With a sense of hope and urgency, audiences hear how we can build a new culture of political engagement in our communities.
 Dave Meslin offers concrete tips on how ordinary people can make an extraordinary impact on the world around them.
-The presentation can be tailored to be relevant to large well-funded non-profits, small grassroots student groups, or anything in-between.
+This keynote speaker’s presentation can be tailored to be relevant to large well-funded non-profits, small grassroots student groups, or anything in-between.

 FPTP, PR, MMP, STV, WTF?
 A Crash-Course in the Mechanics of Electoral Reform